shadowspawn/node-version-usage/README.md

 - <https://gist.github.com/fnichol/1912050>

-Discussion about a standard for `.node-version` was opened in 2016 but got a bit bogged down.
-No agreement after over 3 years.
+A discussion about a possible standard format for `.node-version` was started in 2016 initially covering desirable (new) features and then more focus on existing usage, but did not reach consensus.

 - <https://github.com/nodejs/version-management/issues/13>